Set up Sophos Firewall Site-to-Site IPsec VPN

 - Tunnel name, for example

-- Remote Gateway as IP address or FQDN
+- Peer Gateway address as an IP address or DNS hostname

 - IPsec profile